Randomized Geodesic Flow on Hyperbolic Groups

 The above theorem is proved in Section \ref{sec proof ergodicity}; see Theorem~\ref{big ergodicity} there.
 Theorem~\ref{big ergodicity intro} is an analog of the ergodicity of geodesic flow on closed negatively curved manifolds $N$: \begin{enumerate} \item $G^{\Z}$ is the analog of the unit tangent bundle $T_1\til N$ of $\til N$, \item $\Z \backslash G^{\Z}$ is the analog of $\partial^2 \til N$, \item $G^{\Z}/G$ is the analog of the unit tangent bundle $T_1 N$ of $N$. \end{enumerate} A standard duality principle in the theory of geodesic flows on negatively curved manifolds states that the ergodicity of the $G-$action on $\partial^2 \til N$ is equivalent to the ergodicity of the $\R-$action on $T_1 N$.
 In the context of hyperbolic groups, the analogous construction is due to Bader-Furman \cite{BF}.
-We refer the reader to the discussion preceding Theorem~\ref{big ergodicity} for the similarities and differences with \cite{BF}.
+We refer the reader to the discussion preceding Theorem~\ref{big ergodicity} for the relevance and differences with \cite{BF}.

 We now turn to the results concerning quantitative exponential mixing estimates of our random walk flow.
 This requires setting up the following definitions (see e.g. \cite{expmixing}). \begin{defn} Let $G$ be a group acting on a probability space $(X,\mu)$ and let $r\geq 2$ be an integer. \begin{enumerate} \item [(1)] We say that the action of $G$ on $(X,\mu)$ is {\bf mixing of order $r\geq 2 $}, if for all $f_1,...,f_r \in L^{\infty}(X,\mu)$, and for all $g_1,g_2,\dots, g_r \in G$ we have